Low Calorie English Muffin

 • Healthy.
 No butter, oil, sugar, or flour!
 This recipe is as healthy as it gets.
 We have used oats for protein, chia seeds for fiber, unsweetened applesauce for binding, and milk to adjust the consistency.

 • Quick and easy.
-Unlike the traditional muffin that takes hours to make, this recipe takes less than 5 minutes (including prep, cooking, and cooling time).
+Unlike the traditional muffin, which takes hours to make, this recipe requires less than 5 minutes (including preparation, cooking, and cooling time).
 You can even batch-cook them and have them on hand for quick breakfasts.

 Ingredients Needed